charlesm93/charlesm93.github.io/_pages/about.md

 # News

-* <span style="color:maroon">I am on the job market this year!</span> I am looking for research positions, including faculty positions, in statistics, data science, and machine learning which would start in the summer/fall of 2025.
+* <span style="color:SkyBlue">I am on the job market this year!</span> I am looking for research positions, including faculty positions, in statistics, data science, and machine learning which would start in the summer/fall of 2025.
 Feel free to reach out if you wish to share an opportunity.

 * I will be attending the workshop on "Recent Advances and Future Directions for Sampling" at Yale on October 16th - 18th.